survivejs/webpack-book/manuscript/appendices/07_glossary.md

 ## Developing

-* **Entry** refers to an a file used by webpack as a starting point for bundling.
+* **Entry** refers to a file used by webpack as a starting point for bundling.
 An application can have multiple entries and depending on configuration, each entry can result in multiple bundles.
 Entries are defined in webpack's `entry` configuration.
 Entries are **modules** at the beginning of the dependency graph.
 * **Module** is a general term to describe a piece of the application.
 In webpack, it can refer to JavaScript, a style sheet, an image or something else. **Loaders** allows webpack to support different file types and therefore different types of module.
 If you point to the same module from multiple places of a code base, webpack will generate a single module in the output.
 This enables the singleton pattern on module level.
 * **Plugins** connect to webpack's event system and can inject functionality into it.
 They allow webpack to be extended and can be combined with loaders for maximum control.
 Whereas a loader works on a single file, a plugin has much broader access and is capable of more global control.
 * **Hot Module Replacement (HMR)** refers to a technique where code running in the browser is patched on the fly without requiring a full page refresh.
 When an application contains complex state, restoring it can be difficult without HMR or a similar solution.